-D. Ge neral Obligations of the Authority and Applicants .
-45 1.
-Application Processing and Providing Service .
-45 2.
+D. Ge neral Obligations of the Authority and Applicants 45 1.
+Application Processing and Providing Service 2.
 Notification Obligations of the Authority 3.
-Periodic Notifications to Nonresidential Customers 4.
-Unusual Conditions .
-48 5.
+Periodic Notifications to Nonresidential Customers .
+47 4.
+Unusual Conditions 5.
 Applicant Payment Obligations .
 49 6.
 Payment Options of the Residential Applicant for the Cost of Overhead or Underground Facilities in Excess of the Authority's Allowance .
 50 7.
-Authority Obligations for Refunding Surcharge Payments 8.
+Authority Obligations for Refunding Surcharge Payments .
+52 8.
 Construction Loan Agreements - Special Payment Conditions For Unusual Construction 9.
-Payment for Temporary Service 10.
-Security Deposits Applicant Wiring and Equipment Obligations Customer Electric Usage Obligations Increased Power Usage and Additional Service Lines Minimum Insulation Standards for Residential Buildings Thin in the state of the state ш Ov erhe ead and Underground Distribution of Electricity 64 •••• • 0 and ondorground production of Erood forty minimum minimum minimum minimum managers. Α. Ov erhead Distribution of Electricity in an Existing Overhead Area .
+Payment for Temporary Service .
+53 Security Deposits Applicant Wiring and Equipment Obligations Customer Electric Usage Obligations Increased Power Usage and Additional Service Lines 14.
+Minimum Insulation Standards for Residential Buildings .
+63

+III.
+Ov erne ad and Underground Distribution of Electricity .
+64 Α. Ove erhead Distribution of Electricity in an Existing Overhead Area .
 64 1.
-Obligations of the Authority Without Direct Cost to the Customer 2.
-Obligations of the Applicants for Receiving Overhead Distribution of Electricity g g B. Un derground Distribution of Electricity .
-67 1.
+Obligations of the Authority Without Direct Cost to the Customer .
+64 2.
+Obligations of the Applicants for Receiving Overhead Distribution of Electricity В. derground Distribution of Electricity 1.
 Underground Service to Residential Applicants in an Underground-Designated Area 2.
-Underground Service in an Existing Overhead Area 3.
-Obligations of the Authority Without Direct Cost to the Residential Customer 4.
-Underground Service to Non-Residential Applicants 5.
-Obligations of the Authority for Underground Distribution Facilities Without Direct Cost to . , 0 ٥. the Nonresidential Customer 70 6.
+Underground Service in an Existing Overhead Area .
+67 3.
+Obligations of the Authority Without Direct Cost to the Residential Customer .
+68 4.
+Underground Service to Non-Residential Applicants .
+70 5.
+Obligations of the Authority for Underground Distribution Facilities Without Direct Cost to 70 the Nonresidential Customer 6.
 Obligations of the Applicant Without Cost to the Authority 7.
-Costs to the Applicant for the Extension of Underground Distribution Facilities ١.
-Costs to the Applicant for the Extension of Orlderground Distribution (achities .
-70 Ho derground Distribution of Electricity to Non Desiding Applicants 77 C. derground Distribution of Electricity to Non-Residing Applicants 1.
+Costs to the Applicant for the Extension of Underground Distribution Facilities .
+76 Hn derground Distribution of Electricity to Non-Residing Applicants 77 C. 1.
 Underground Service to Applicants in Subdivisions and Underground-Designated Areas 2.
-Underground Service to a Subdivision in an Existing Overhead Area 3.
+Underground Service to Applicants in Subdivisions and Onderground-Designated Areas Underground Service to Applicants in Subdivisions and Onderground-Designated Areas Underground Service to Applicants in Subdivisions and Onderground-Designated Areas 3.
 Obligations of the Authority Without Direct Cost to the Customer 4.
-Obligations of the Applicant Without Cost to the Authority 5.
-6 Measurement of the Allowance .
-02 6.
-7 Allowances to Non-Residing Applicants in an Underground-Designated Area 7.
-Recalculation of Costs to Non-Residing Applicant(s) From the Expansion of a Subdivision in an Underground-Designated Area 8.
-Installation of Underground Supply Lines, Line Extensions, and Service Laterals in an Underground-Designated Area ខ្ល 9.
-Obligations of the Authority for Underground Distribution Facilities in an Existing .
-00 y .
-Overhead Area ഉദ 10 Obligations of Applicants in Existing Overhead Areas Costs to the Applicant for the Extension of Underground Distribution Facilities - 11.
-Costs to the Applicant for the Extension of Underground Distribution Facilities .
-04
+Obligations of the Applicant Without Cost to the Authority т.
+5. Measurement of the Allowance 6.
+Allowances to Non-Residing Applicants in an Underground-Designated Area 7.
+Recalculation of Costs to Non-Residing Applicant(s) From the Expansion of a Subdivision .
+02 in an Underground-Designated Area .
+83 8.
+Installation of Underground Supply Lines, Line Extensions, and Service Laterals in an Underground-Designated Area .
+83 9.
+Obligations of the Authority for Underground Distribution Facilities in an Existing Overhead Area .
+83 10.
+Obligations of Applicants in Existing Overhead Areas Costs to the Applicant for the Extension of Underground Distribution Facilities